BestReviews is reader-supported and may earn an affiliate commission. Details

 Intel Core i7 processor, 32GB DDR4 RAM, and 1TB PCIe SSD for zippy performance.
 Intel Iris XE graphics easy on eyes.
-3 USB 3.2 ports, 1 USB-C port, 1 VGA port, and HDMI port accommodates many peripherals.
+Three USB 3.2 ports, 1 USB-C port, 1 VGA port, and HDMI port accommodate many peripherals.
 DVD drive and SD card reader round out robust feature set.

 Bulkier and heavier than some competitors.

 Respectable performance from Celeron 5205U processor, 4 GB RAM, and 128GB PCIe SSD.
 Two USB 3.0, 1 USB-C, and 1 HDMI port accommodate a variety of devices.
 MicroSD card reader ideal for importing photos and audio recordings.

 Upgrades might be difficult.
 Storage is somewhat lacking.

 Large screen.
 Has 16GB RAM and 512GB SSD to handle almost any typical task.
 Ports include 3 USB 3.2, 1 USB-C, and 1 VGA.
 HDMI port and DVD drive add flexibility.

 Dim display.
 Speaker volume too low and sounds tinny.
 Low storage capacity.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.